gchaitanyabharath9/omnigcloud/LEAD_CAPTURE_SETUP.md

 ### Email Not Received

 **Check:**
-1. Spam/Junk folder
+1. ✅ Spam/Junk folder
-2. RESEND_API_KEY is correct
+2. ✅ RESEND_API_KEY is correct in Vercel
-3. RESEND_TO_EMAIL is correct
+3. ✅ RESEND_TO_EMAIL is correct
+4. ✅ Deployment completed successfully

+**Debug:**
-4. Resend Dashboard → Logs (check for errors)
+1. Go to Resend Dashboard → **Logs**

-**Solution:**
+2. Check for recent email sends
+3. Look for errors or bounces

+**Common Issues:**
-- Verify API key
+- Wrong API key → Regenerate in Resend
-- Check Resend logs
-- Try different email address
+- Wrong TO email → Update in Vercel
+- Domain not verified → Use `onboarding@resend.dev`

+---

 ### Lead Not Saved to Database

 **Check:**
-1. REDIS_URL and REDIS_TOKEN are correct
+1. ✅ REDIS_URL is correct in Vercel
-2. Upstash database is active
+2. ✅ REDIS_TOKEN is correct in Vercel
+3. ✅ Packages installed (`@upstash/redis`)
+4. ✅ Deployment completed

+**Debug:**
-3. Check Vercel deployment logs
+1. Check Vercel deployment logs

-**Solution:**
+2. Look for Redis connection errors
-- Verify credentials in Upstash Dashboard
+3. Verify credentials in Upstash dashboard

-- Check Vercel environment variables
+**Common Issues:**
+- Wrong credentials → Copy again from Upstash
+- Packages not installed → Run `npm install`
-- Redeploy
+- Old deployment → Redeploy in Vercel

+---

 ### API Returns Empty Array